-While having an enlarged heart may not always be preventable, it's usually treatable.
+- While having an enlarged heart may not always be preventable, it's usually treatable.
 Treatment for enlarged heart is aimed at correcting the underlying cause.
-Treatment for an enlarged heart can include medications, medical procedures or surgery.

 In some people, an enlarged heart causes no signs or symptoms.
 Others may have these enlarged heart symptoms:

 - Swelling (edema)

 Sometimes, an enlarged heart develops for no apparent reason (idiopathic) but it can also be caused by a condition that can cause your heart to pump harder than usual.
 These conditions can include:

 - High blood pressure.
 Having high blood pressure can make it so that your heart has to pump harder to deliver blood to the rest of your body, enlarging the muscle.

 - Heart valve disease.
 Four valves within your heart keep blood flowing in the right direction.
 If the valves are damaged by such conditions as rheumatic fever, a heart defect, infections (infectious endocarditis), connective tissue disorders, certain medications or radiation treatments for cancer, your heart may enlarge.

 - Weakness of the heart muscle (cardiomyopathy).
 Cardiomyopathy is the thickening and stiffening of heart muscle.
 In early stages of cardiomyopathy, you may have no symptoms.
 As the condition worsens, your heart may enlarge to try to pump more blood to your body.

 - A heart condition you're born with (congenital heart defect).
 Many types of congenital heart defects may lead to an enlarged heart, as defects can affect blood flow through the heart, forcing it to pump harder.